What is a Graduate Assistantship?

 A graduate assistantship is an employment opportunity designed for/offered to prospective or currently enrolled graduate students to provide degree-related, experiential learning and/or work.
 The major goals of a graduate assistantship are two-fold: 1) to promote a student's progress towards completion of a graduate degree; and 2) to provide additional resources to accomplish the mission of the University.
 This opportunity may also serve as an invaluable means of financial assistance and/or support throughout the duration of a graduate student's course of study.

-Graduate assistantships fall into one of the following primary categories: 1) Administrative Assistant; 2) Research Assistant; and/or 3) Teaching Assistant.
+Graduate assistantships fall into one of the following primary categories: Research Assistant or Teaching Assistant.

 I am interested in pursuing employment as a graduate assistant.
 What are the minimum eligibility requirements for program participation?